OxusByte45/levelui/COMPARISON.md

 **Original Repository:** [heapwolf/levelui](https://github.com/heapwolf/levelui)
 **Fork Repository:** [OxusByte45/levelui](https://github.com/OxusByte45/levelui)
-**Status:** Original was abandoned, fork has been modernized and actively maintained
+**Status:** Original repository is no longer actively maintained; this fork has been modernized and is actively maintained

 ---